AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 The problem with this code is that we compute the `smallImage` during `init`, because the compiler enforces us to initialize every property of `Avatar` in `init`.

-But maybe we won't even use this default values, because we'll provide the small version of the user's Avatar ourselves.
+But maybe we won't even use this default value, because we'll provide the small version of the user's Avatar ourselves.
 So we'd have computed this default value, using a computational-intensive image-scaling algorithm, all for nothing!

 ## Possible solution